mattbodman/vhxclient/README.md

 # collections work the same way

-# list videos and collections like this
+# list collections like this
-vhx.list('collections')
-vhx.list('videos')
+vhx.list('collections', <site_id>)  # site_id is required when getting Collections to workaround known Vimeo caching bug vhx.list('videos')
 ```